aniruddha-5/aniruddha-5/README.md

 ## I'm a Computer Science and Engineering Student

-- 👨‍💻 I’m currently working on web development technologies like JavaScript, React etc.
+- 👨‍💻 I’m currently working on my Problem Solving ability and Web development.
 - 📚 I’m currently learning everything about Frontend and Backend technologies
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+- 💪🏼 Learn more technologies - Never stop creating new ideas.
-- ⚡ Fun fact: I love to play basketball, sketch and listen to music 🎵🎨🏀.
+- ⚡ I love to play basketball, sketch and listen to music 🎵🎨🏀.

 ---